timmontague/youtube-disable-number-seek/README.md

 ## What?

-This is a Firefox extension which disables the `0`-`9` keyboard shortcuts on YouTube, which seek to a percentage of the video, i.e. the `0` key seeks the beginning of the video, the `1` key seeks to 10%, etc.
+This is a Firefox extension which disables the `0`-`9`, `Home` and `End` keyboard shortcuts on YouTube, which seek to a percentage of the video, i.e. the `0` key seeks the beginning of the video, the `1` key seeks to 10%, etc.

 ## Why?